Welch girls case: 'Travesty of justice' inspires new bill that would toughen accessory to murder law

 Busick, who pleaded guilty to the charge in August 2020, remains on supervised probation for one year.

 He is the lone survivor from a trio believed to be behind the disappearance of the two 16-year-olds and the murders of Freeman's parents, Danny and Kathy Freeman, on Dec.
 30, 1999, outside of Welch.
-Authorities believe the girls were also murdered, and periodic searches for their bodies are still ongoing.
+Periodic searches for the girls' bodies are ongoing.

 The case was cold for years, but after a break in 2018, prosecutors charged Busick while also implicating the late Warren Phillip Welch II and David A. Pennington.

-Investigators believe the trio went to the Freeman farm the night of Dec.
+Investigators believe that the three men went to the Freeman farm the night of Dec.
 29, 1999, to confront Danny Freeman over a drug debt.

 After the murders of Freeman and his wife, the girls likely were kidnapped.
 Investigators believe they were taken to a trailer in Picher, where they were tortured and sexually assaulted for two weeks before being killed.